-The reminiscence session takes the form of a ‘Museum in a Box’, which contains replicas and original objects from the time for people to handle.
-Each object is fitted with a special micro-chip which, when placed on the box, play audio clips specific to that object.
-This can be a fun and stimulating activity, giving people who lived through the changeover an opportunity to talk about their memories.
+The reminiscence session took the form of a ‘Museum in a Box’, containing replicas and original objects from the time for people to handle.
+Each object was fitted with a special micro-chip which, when placed on the box, played audio clips specific to that object.
+This was a fun and stimulating activity, giving people who lived through the changeover an opportunity to talk about their memories.

-We are, initially, working with care homes to run these sessions and those who are interested have the opportunity to loan the boxes completely free of charge, with the boxes being quarantined and thoroughly disinfected between each loan.
-Below you will find links to further resources such as video footage and photographs, in addition to background information and discussion ideas to support staff should they wish to facilitate the session and help stimulate conversation.
+We worked with care homes to run these sessions and those who are interested had the opportunity to loan the boxes completely free of charge, with the boxes being quarantined and thoroughly disinfected between each loan.